JosephSCH0157/Creator-s-Forge/CONTRIBUTING.md

-# Contributing to Creator’s Forge
+# Contributing to Podcaster’s Forge

-Thanks for your interest in Creator’s Forge!
+Thanks for your interest in Podcaster’s Forge!
 This project is in active development and will eventually be monetized, so contributions and testing are welcome under specific terms.

 ---